Dole97/VSD-Sky130-OpenLANE-Workshop/README.md

 To characterize the cell, we have determined values of the following parameters:

 1. Rise Cell Delay - It is the propagation delay of signal when it propagates from input to output.
 It is calculated by taking difference of x - co-ordinates at (50% of peak magnitude of rising output waveform) - (50% of peak magnitude of falling input waveform).
+Rise cell delay was found to be 0.3019 ns.

 ![alt text](https://github.com/Dole97/VSD-Sky130-OpenLANE-Workshop/blob/main/VSD%20Workshop/Day%203/rise%20delay.PNG)

 2. Fall Cell Delay - It is the propagation delay of signal when it propagates from input to output.
 It is calculated by taking difference of x - co-ordinates at (50% of peak magnitude of falling output waveform) - (50% of peak magnitude of rising input waveform).
+Fall cell delay was found to be 0.1489 ns.

 ![alt text](https://github.com/Dole97/VSD-Sky130-OpenLANE-Workshop/blob/main/VSD%20Workshop/Day%203/fall%20delay.PNG)

 3. Rise Transition Delay - It is the time taken by the output signal to go from 20% to 80% of peak magnitude of rising waveform.
+In this case, the delay was 0.1282 ns.

 ![alt text](https://github.com/Dole97/VSD-Sky130-OpenLANE-Workshop/blob/main/VSD%20Workshop/Day%203/rise%20transition%20delay.PNG)

 4. Fall Transition Delay - It is the time taken by the output signal to go from 80% to 20% of peak magnitude of falling waveform.
+In this case, the delay was 0.0591 ns.

 ![alt text](https://github.com/Dole97/VSD-Sky130-OpenLANE-Workshop/blob/main/VSD%20Workshop/Day%203/fall%20transition%20delay.PNG)